tajo/ladle/CONTRIBUTING.md

 ## Tests

-Before creating a PR you should make sure that all tests are still passing:
+Before creating a PR you should make sure all tests are still passing:

 ```sh
 # root